mvossbrinck/mvossbrinck.github.io/about.md

 I'm passionate about building production-ready data systems and exploring the intersection of data science and analytics engineering.
 Currently, I'm working on projects that demonstrate modern data engineering practices and anomaly detection techniques.

-When I'm not working with data, I'm based in Connecticut and enjoy [add your interests here].
+When I'm not working with data, I enjoy spending time with my family, fixing up our new house, and doing various crafts.

 ---